pascualmanuel/React-Bridge-WP/react-bridge/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-React Integration Bridge allows you to easily integrate React applications into your WordPress site.
-You can load your React application directly from the WordPress admin panel.
+React Integration Bridge is a plugin that facilitates the integration of React applications into WordPress seamlessly.

 == Description ==